 - Performativity, the self and queer theory.
 This relates to the role of performativity in the portrait, identity and gender.

 - Photography, touch and skin.
 This explores the idea of light as a texture and the photograph originated by a touch which produces a (photographic) skin.

 - Philosophical aesthetics.
-This is a very broad area, but Jed is particularly interested in hermeneutical phenomenology and ideas of interpretation and the work of art.
-He is particularly interested in the work of: Gadamer, Heidegger, Ricoeur, Dufrenne, Blanchot, and Derrida.
+Jed is particularly interested in hermeneutical phenomenology and ideas of interpretation and the work of art, such as the writings of Gadamer, Heidegger, Ricoeur, Dufrenne, Blanchot, and Derrida among others.